ripter/js13k/2021/Postmortem JS13KGame 2021.md

 ---
 ### Entity Cache

-Every system makes several calls to `byComponents([])`.
-They are often calling for the same list, like when getting all the entities with the `solid` component.
-So I implemented a very basic cache system on the `byComponents()` function.
+Systems work with lists of entities queried by their *Components* (or in my case *Tags*.)
+Several systems might get a list of `solid` entities.
+Generators might also get a list of `solid` entities.
+To avoid performing an `O(n)` operation for each call, I added a simple cache system in the `byComponents` function.

 1. The [cache system](https://github.com/ripter/js13k/blob/js13kgame-entry-2021/2021/src/main.mjs#L113) in the game is reset every tick.
-2. The function [byComponents](https://github.com/ripter/js13k/blob/js13kgame-entry-2021/2021/src/entities/byComponents.mjs) would check if the requested entities were already stored in the cache (`O(1)`).
-If not, then it would search all entities (`O(n)`) with `components.has(name)` and cache the result (`O(n)`).
+2. The function [byComponents](https://github.com/ripter/js13k/blob/js13kgame-entry-2021/2021/src/entities/byComponents.mjs) checks if the requested entities were already stored in the cache (`O(1)`).
+If not, it performs an `O(n)` operation to create a new list.
+It adds this new list to the cache and returns the result.

-In this system, it only performed `O(n)` once per unique component list.

 I wish I would have created `addComponent`, `removeComponent` functions.
 These functions would add/remove items from the cache instead of clearing it every turn.
 Then the `byComponents()` function could always use the cache.

 It would have been nice to cache the collision maps as well.
-Systems like `playerSystem` use the position to create a [collision map](https://github.com/ripter/js13k/blob/js13kgame-entry-2021/2021/src/systems/playerSystem.mjs#L54).
-Then the system can work on the colliding items.
+Systems like [playerSystem](https://github.com/ripter/js13k/blob/js13kgame-entry-2021/2021/src/systems/playerSystem.mjs#L54), and Generators like [startNewLevel](https://github.com/ripter/js13k/blob/e52d6d77b308d2f46dcc7bad3630e23895b6cb26/2021/src/animations/startNewLevel.mjs#L40) uses a simple collision detection by looking for entities on the same tile.

 ---